opensearch-project/data-prepper/data-prepper-plugins/avro-codecs/README.md

 # Avro Sink/Output Codec

-This is an implementation of Avro Sink Codec that parses the Dataprepper Events into avro records and writes them into the underlying OutputStream.
+This is an implementation of Avro Sink Codec that parses the Data Prepper Events into Avro records and writes them into the underlying OutputStream.

 ## Usages